jhumphry/SPARK_NORX/README.md

 - SPARK GPL 2016

     gnatprove -P spark_norx.gpr -U -j0 --level=0 --proof=progressive --warnings=continue

+- SPARK Discovery GPL 2017

+    gnatprove -P spark_norx.gpr -Xload_store=explicit -Xmode=debug -j0 --level=2

 Add `--report=all` if you want to see the checks that are proved as well.

+For SPARK Discovery GPL 2017 the built-in SMT solver, Alt-Ergo, may not be able to prove all of the VC.
+Add the alternative Z3 and/or CVC4 provers as explained in the SPARK user guide.

+## Acknowledgements

+Thanks to Philipp Jovanovic (NORX team), Claire Dross (AdaCore) and Yannick Moy (AdaCore) for helpful comments and suggestions.